-Since more games are played at APP than the other two venues, Appalachian Power Park is the subject of this review – this is also the largest and “best” of the three stadiums in terms of facilities, including brand-new turf and other amenities at APP.
+However, since more games are played at Appalachian Power Park than the other two venues, Appalachian Power Park is the subject of this review – this is also the largest and “best” of the three stadiums in terms of facilities, including the brand-new turf and other amenities here.

 If you happen to be the wandering type (like me), there are plenty of different seating options, almost all of which have chair backs.
 There are also plenty of tables so you can watch while you eat, and even a bouncy house set up for the kids – see the Extras section for more details and to watch a video about the different options.

-As is typical for larger cities, Charleston is loaded with restaurants, bars, and tourist attractions, along with myriad hotels if you are staying for the weekend.
-About 10-12 blocks from APP you will find Pies & Pints Pizzeria, with craft beers starting at $5 and serving a wide variety of fabulous house pizzas.
-You will also find Charleston Brewing Company, which offers small-batch beers and is connected to a small restaurant that sells really good burritos.
-Further out at Town Center Mall there is an Outback Steakhouse if you prefer something more traditional, or you can visit Tidewater Grill, a seafood and raw bar.
+As is typical for larger cities, Charleston, WV is loaded with restaurants, bars, and tourist attractions, along with myriad hotels if you are staying for the weekend.
+About 10-12 blocks from Appalachian Power Park you will find Pies & Pints Pizzeria, with craft beers starting at $5 and serving a wide variety of fabulous house pizzas.
+Further out at Town Center Mall there is an Outback Steakhouse if you prefer something more traditional, or you can visit Tidewater Grill, a seafood & raw bar.

 If you are looking for something to do before or after you dine, about 3-4 blocks from the baseball field is Avampato Discovery Museum, with programs and exhibits geared towards kids.
 There is also the Charleston historic district a little further away, as well as the state capitol with its impressive gold dome.

-While there aren’t very many fans present, almost all of them wear Marshall gear, and they really get into the game, yelling at the umpire for his frequent (at least in their eyes) horrible calls.
-They also faithfully cheer their team, and boo the "bad guys" at the appropriate times.
+While there aren’t very many fans present, almost all of them wear Marshall gear, and they really get into the game, yelling at the ref for his frequent (at least in their eyes) horrible calls.
+They also faithfully cheer their team, and boo the bad guys at the appropriate times.

-APP is easy to get to, only a mile or two off I-64 in Charleston.
-There is plenty of parking right across the street from the field, which is only $3 when attendants are present – there is a parking deck, as well as several surface lots.
-The surface lots are more than sufficient for a typical Marshall crowd.
-I never recommend parking decks, since there is sometimes a line to get out.
+Appalachian Power Park is easy to get to, only a mile or two off I-64 in Charleston.
+There is plenty of parking right across the street from the field, which is only $3 when attendants are present – there is a parking deck as well as several surface lots.
+The surface lots are more than sufficient for a typical Marshall crowd, I never recommend parking decks since there is sometimes a line to get out.